THE DIVORCE PROCESS IN TEXAS

 Why Hire Us?

-Julie Johnson and Robin Rubrecht Zegen are some of the most experienced Dallas Family Law attorneys focusing on creating a new beginning from the often painful divorce process.
-With an extensive knowledge in Family Law and specifically the divorce process, Julie and Robin work hard to represent their clients and put their needs first.
+Robin Zegen is one of the most experienced Dallas Family Law attorneys focusing on creating new beginnings from the often painful divorce process.
+With an extensive knowledge in Family Law and specifically the divorce process in Texas, Robin works hard to represent her clients and put their needs first.

 The firm is a boutique-sized law firm committed to providing solutions tailored to your unique set of circumstances and focused on treating customers as clients not simply another case number.
 We understand that this time in your life is very emotional and we take seriously our commitment to help you through the process as quickly and painlessly as possible.
 Learn more about the family law services we provide.